William Hirstein

-William Hirstein is an American philosopher primarily interested in philosophy of mind, philosophy of language, metaphysics, cognitive science, and analytic philosophy.
-He is a professor of philosophy at Elmhurst University.
+William Hirstein (born 1966) is an American philosopher primarily interested in philosophy of mind, philosophy of language, metaphysics, cognitive science, and analytic philosophy.

 Training

 William Hirstein received his Ph.D. in philosophy at the University of California, Davis under the direction of Richard Wollheim.
 He then did post-doctoral work under the supervision of Patricia Churchland and Vilayanur S. Ramachandran at the University of California, San Diego, exploring neurological syndromes that lead to confabulation, such as in split-brain patients, and patients with anosognosia or Capgras delusion.

 Theory of confabulation

 Hirstein draws heavily on the interaction between his philosophical training and his clinical experience in his 2005 book Brain Fiction to develop a comprehensive epistemic theory of the neural basis of confabulation, and argues that prefrontal executive processes fail to correct false memories or perceptions, resulting in a confabulation.
 Thus confabulation is a result of two errors, which may be caused by two separate brain lesions.
 First there is an error in memory or perception, and second, prefrontal executive processes fail to correct the error.